espressif/esp-tflite-micro/README.md

 - `components/tflite-lib` directory contains the tflite micro sources.
 - If you need the latest head, just run `sync_from_tflite_micro.sh`.

+## Contributing
+- If you find an issue in these examples, or wish to submit an enhancement request, please use the Issues section on Github.
+- For ESP-IDF related issues please use [esp-idf](https://github.com/espressif/esp-idf) repo.
+- For TensorFlow related information use [tflite-micro](https://github.com/tensorflow/tflite-micro) repo.

 ## License

 These examples are covered under Apache2 License.

 TensorFlow library code and third_party code contains their own license specified under respective [repos](https://github.com/tensorflow/tflite-micro).